Quick Take

 Evolution and Origins

 Codfish has a long history as a worldwide commodity that can be traced back to Viking times around 800 AD.
 Norwegians developed the dried cod market in the south of Europe that lasted over 1,000 years, while the Portuguese started fishing cod in the 1400s and played a vital role in building cod markets.
-In the New World, particularly in North America in Massachusetts and Newfoundland, during the 1600s and 1700s cod was a big commodity and opened up trade networks.
+In the New World, particularly in North America, in Massachusetts and Newfoundland, during the 1600s and 1700s, cod was a big commodity and opened up trade networks.
 In the 1900s, Iceland re-established itself as a major player in the cod markets.
-In more recent years, fishing in Europe and America has led to a huge decline in cod stocks and become a political issue.
+In recent years, fishing in Europe and America has led to significant management changes for cod stocks, including quota reductions and new regulations to help rebuild populations.
+In some regions, such as the Gulf of Alaska, improved stock assessments have allowed for quota increases for Pacific cod in 2026.

 Codfish began to be used as a commodity around Viking times.